Times of Lore: Legacy

 Times of Lore went on to inspire several later titles by Origin Systems.
 This includes the 1990 title Bad Blood, another action RPG based on the same engine.
-It also inspired the 1990 title Ultima VI: The False Prophet, which adopted several elements from Times of Lore, including real-time elements, a constant-scale open world (replacing the unscaled overworld of earlier Ultima games), and an icon-based point & click interface.
+It also inspired the 1990 title Ultima VI: The False Prophet, that adopted several elements from Times of Lore, including real-time aspects, a constant-scale open world (replacing the unscaled overworld of earlier Ultima games), and an icon-based point & click interface.
 Richard Garriott, in addition to citing it as an influence on Ultima VI, said that Ultima VII: The Black Gate was also inspired by Times of Lore.
-The game was a precursor to Diablo and Baldur's Gate: Dark Alliance.
+Some have considered the game as a precursor to Diablo and Baldur's Gate: Dark Alliance.